uoForms/App-CANBeWell/cypress/README.md

 ### `cypress/integration`

+#### `/userActionTests`

-It contains test cases.
+It contains test cases that cover user actions.
 To create a new test, please use the following template:

 ```javascript
 import devicesTestWrapper from '../support/devicestestWrapper';